-Previously looked-after children are registered pupils that fall into either of these categories:
+Previous children in care are registered pupils that fall into either of these categories:

-- They were looked after by a local authority but ceased to be as a result of any of the following: - A child arrangements order, which includes arrangements relating to who the child lives with and when they are to live with them - A special guardianship order - An adoption order - They appear to the governing board to have: - Been in state care in a place outside of England and Wales because they would not have otherwise been cared for adequately, and - Ceased to be in that state care as a result of being adopted
+- They were looked after by a local authority but ceased to be as a result of any of the following: - A child arrangements order, which includes arrangements relating to who the child lives with and when they are to live with them - · A special guardianship order - An adoption order - They appear to the governing board to have: - Been in state care in a place outside of England and Wales because they would not have otherwise been cared for adequately, and - Ceased to be in that state care as a result of being adopted

-Personal education plan (PEP) is part of a looked-after child's care plan that is developed with the school.
+Personal education plan (PEP) is part of a child in need's care plan that is developed with the school.
 It forms a record of what needs to happen and who will make it happen to ensure the child reaches their full potential.

-Virtual school head (VSH) is a local authority officer responsible for promoting the educational achievement of their authority's looked-after children, working across schools to monitor and support these pupils as if they were in a single school.
-The VSH is also responsible for providing information and advice to schools, parents and guardians in respect of previously looked-after children.
+Virtual school head (VSH) is a local authority officer responsible for promoting the educational achievement of their authority's children in care children, working across schools to monitor and support these pupils as if they were in a single school.
+The VSH is also responsible for providing information and advice to schools, parents and guardians in respect of previous children in care children.